rwxrob/notes/Cycling/Daily routine.md

-I've modified my daily routine to matching ride times with sunrise during the warm months
+I've modified my daily routine to matching ride times with sunrise during the warm months.
+This is also consistent with when most events happen.

+- 5:30 wake, pee, water, coffee, waffle, notes, void, weigh in
+- 6:00 prep water bottles, gel flask, huel recovery
+- 6:15 drive to shed, change, pump, lube

 **5:30 a.m. — Wake**